-Whether it’s a collector’s item worth hundreds or a generic version worth a dollar, I wanted to showcase the many websites online that want to buy your old comic books.
+Whether it’s a collector’s item worth hundreds or a generic version worth a dollar, I wanted to showcase the many websites where you can sell comic books online.
 I will also include strategies you can use if you don’t mind selling them on your own.
+I will teach you how to sell comic books as well.
 You will want to pay close attention to ensure you get the best bang for your buck.

 As with all of my selling guides, I try to list as many options as possible.
 It’s really up to you to figure who’s going to offer you the best price.

 Before I even get into who will buy your comic books, I first want to offer some tips to make the buying process that much easier.

 What you’re going to find is that a lot of these companies, both in-person and online, will ask that you abide by the following guidelines to ensure you get an accurate quote.

 As long as you follow these tips, it can make the selling process that much easier, no matter which method you choose.

 Sadly, most comic books, even if they are quite old, are quite worthless, sometimes less than $0.50.
 In this case, it’s not even worth your time.